 1. Reality testing

 - What evidence supports my thinking?
-What proof is there that my thinking is false?

 - Am I jumping to negative conclusions?

 - How can I find out if my thoughts are true?

 - Are there other ways that I could look at this situation?